Hrsh-Venket/DSA/README.md

 # DSA
-My github repository for Monsoon 2022 Data Structures and Algorithms\
+My github repository for Monsoon 2022 1203 Data Structures and Algorithms  \
-[Array.c](Array.c) is my attemt to create and print an array.
+Input must be of the format:\
+n                           // number of elements\
+a b c d e ff g ...          // n space separated integers